jhpyle/docassemble/_docs/installation.md

 Note that it is important to include `/` marks at both the beginning and end of [`root`].

-Make sure that everything in the **docassemble** directory can be read and written by the web server:
+Make sure that files in the **docassemble** directory can be read and written by the web server:

 {% highlight bash %}
+sudo chown www-data.www-data /usr/share/docassemble/config/config.yml
+sudo chown www-data.www-data /usr/share/docassemble/webapp/docassemble.wsgi
-sudo chown -R www-data.www-data /usr/share/docassemble
+sudo chown -R www-data.www-data /usr/share/docassemble/local \
+  /usr/share/docassemble/log /usr/share/docassemble/files
+sudo chmod ogu+r /usr/share/docassemble/config/config.yml.dist
 {% endhighlight %}

 Then, edit the [Apache] site configuration.